LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

       - The congress during which the amendment was submitted or offered.
     - `<type>` (e.g. HAMDT)
       - The type of amendment.
       - Possible values are "HAMDT", "SAMDT", and "SUAMDT".
+Note that the "SUAMDT" type value is only available for the 97th and 98th Congresses.
     - `<latestAction>`
       - Container for the latest action taken on the amendment.
 A `<latestAction>` element may include the following children:
           - `<actionDate>` (e.g. 2022-02-08)